-A relatively brief description of the proposed topic of a dissertation as related to the overall doctoral program.
+A brief description of the proposed topic of a dissertation as related to the overall doctoral program.
 A more detailed research proposal will be written during the preliminary examination process.
-The proposal will ideally represent an overview of the specific research projects that a student will undertake to complete a doctoral quality dissertation during his or her individual interdisciplinary program.
-This section should address significance of the proposed research and a hypothesis, goal or questions to be addressed, as well as broad outlines of methods to be used and anticipated results, outcomes or "deliverables."
-This section should be four to five pages; the use of figures and schematics is encouraged.
+The research will ideally represent one of any number of specific research projects that a student could draw from the doctoral foundation gained through his or her individual interdisciplinary program.
+For example, one dissertation topic that could emerge from the sample above would be: "The Editorial Evolution of H-bomb Battler Samuel H. Day, Jr.," on the life and work of a twentieth-century journalist, taking into consideration the social and political context of his time.
+This section should not be more than three pages and should provide broad outlines of the area of study.